Studying on the Summer Intensive Course

 During the course every level group will practice speaking, listening, reading, writing, grammar and vocabulary.
 They will also practice different ways of learning the language and create effective study routines so that the learning would continue effectively also beyond the course.

 The teaching methods are versatile taking every student into account.
-There may be small exams during the course and students may be asked to give a small presentation in Finnish.
-There is no bigger test at the end of the course, but you will get an evaluation from your teacher of how your language skills have developed.
+There may be small tests during the course and students may be asked to give a small presentation in Finnish.
+There is no final exam at the end of the course, but you will get an evaluation from your teacher of how your language skills have developed.

 The language of instruction is Finnish, but English may be used as an auxiliary language if required, especially on beginner and intermediate levels.